Role-Based Access Control

 Partner Users

-Partners are an entity that refers, sets up, or supports clients who are processing on Bluefin’s P2PE platform and is not an end user of the platform.
-For example, a Partner could be Software Provider, a merchant account sales office, a payment gateway, or a reseller of payment gateway.
+A Partner User is an entity that refers, sets up, or supports clients who are processing on Bluefin’s P2PE platform and is not an end user of the platform.
+For example, a partner could be a software provider, a merchant account sales office, a payment gateway, or a reseller of a payment gateway.

 Partner Supervisor